AI Generates, You Verify

 Why read the generated code at all?
 The tests pass.
 Pyright is clean.
 Why not just move on?

 Because tests only check the cases you wrote.
-Your two tests check 0°C and 100°C. They do not check -40°C, 37°C, or 1000°C. A function could pass both tests but still be wrong for other inputs -- for example, if AI hardcoded return 32.0 for the first test case and return 212.0 for the second.
+Your two tests check 0°C and 100°C. They do not check -40°C, 37°C, or 1000°C. A function could pass both tests but still be wrong for other inputs.
+For example, AI could write if celsius == 0: return 32.0 and elif celsius == 100: return 212.0 with no general formula.
 That would pass both tests but fail for every other input.
+The term for writing specific values directly into code instead of using a formula is hardcoding, and it is one of the most common AI mistakes.

 Reading the generated code is how you close the trust gap.
 The tests verify the cases you specified.
 Your PRIMM reading verifies the logic.
 Together, they give you confidence that the function works for all inputs, not just the two you tested.